AVIAN INFLUENZA OUTBREAK IN A GROUP OF CATS AT THE ANIMAL CARE CENTER IN MANHATTAN

 If you recently adopted a cat from the Animal Care Center in Manhattan and the cat has any kind of respiratory disease or lethargy, please contact us immediately.

-There have recently been several confirmed cases of canine leptospirosis in TriBeCa and Battery Park City.
 We want to keep your pets as healthy as possible so we ask that you take a moment and please read this alert.

 We are happy to answer any questions you may have or to vaccinate your pets against this pathogen.
 Please contact us at 212-274-1700 to make an appointment or if you have any questions.